microsoft/WinObjC/README.md

 Download the latest pre-built Windows Bridge for iOS SDK [here](https://github.com/Microsoft/WinObjC/releases/download/0.1.0.151203/winobjc.zip).

-## Getting started with WinObjC
+## Getting started with the bridge
-To use WinObjC, there are a few requirements.
+To use the bridge, there are a few requirements.
 You need:
 - Windows 10
 - Visual Studio 2015 with Windows developer tools.
 Visual Studio 2015 Community is available for free [here](https://dev.windows.com/downloads).
 Select (at least) the following components during installation:

     1. Programming Languages -> Visual C++
     2. Universal Windows App Development Tools (all)
-    3. Windows 8.1 and Windows Phone 8.0/8.1 Tools (all)

-The best way to get started with WinObjC is to run one of the samples.
+The best way to get started with the bridge is to run one of the samples.
 We recommend starting with the **WOCCatalog** sample app, which demonstrates an assortment of iOS and XAML UI controls.

 **NOTE:** The following instructions are for getting started using the ***pre-built SDK*** rather than building the SDK from source.
 If you're building the SDK from the source code, follow the instructions on the [wiki](https://github.com/Microsoft/WinObjC/wiki) instead.